Preparation for adulthood

 Encourage the young person to invite friends home or to visit other friends’ homes.
 You may need to check accessibility requirements first.

-Encourage the young person to keep in touch with friends by telephone or be social media.
+Encourage the young person to keep in touch with friends by telephone or by social media where appropriate.

 Leisure and things to do